koompi/koompi.org/content/faqs/_index.en.md

 For more details is that when some app or icon pops up just follow the previous solution.
 {{</ faq >}}

-{{< faq "How to enable the touch pad while it was off?" >}}
+{{< faq "How to enable the touchpad while it was off?" >}}
 You can open your touchpad through your keyboard.
 First, you need to go into the **setting** Enter and Click **System Settings**.
 And then you will have to find **Input Devices**, Select **Touchpad** feature, and then `Enable it` and you will be done.

 {{< notice note >}}
 Use `tab key` for changing you are selected.
-If you are finding it hard to do with keyboard, we recommend using the external mouse instead.
+If you are finding it hard to do with the keyboard, we recommend using the external mouse instead.
 {{< /notice >}}
 {{</ faq >}}